What is patella instability?

 How to spot patella instability

-Symptoms of a patellar dislocation include pain and swelling in the front of the knee.
+Symptoms of a patellar dislocation include knee pain and swelling in the front of the knee.
 You may also notice your child’s patella is positioned on the outside of the knee, or the knee has an abnormal appearance.

 How we diagnose patella instability

 During an examination, your physician will assess range of motion, check stability and mobility and pinpoint any tender areas.
 X-rays of your child’s knee will be taken to show the alignment of the patella and to check for fractures of the patella or femur.
 Additional imaging, including MRI or CT scan, may be used to check for injuries to the bone or cartilage, tears of the medial patellofemoral ligament or to measure overall limb alignment.